 The medium term financial strategy assumes further funding pressures making the challenge of producing a balanced budget increasingly difficult when faced with inflationary pressures and the investment required to maintain operational effectiveness.

-The capital programme continues to invest in our asset portfolio, in particular refurbishment of stations, construction of the Compartment Fire Behaviour Training (CFBT) facility and vehicle replacement.
-Investment also continues in operational equipment and ICT, ensuring our personnel have the best equipment available.
+The capital programme continues to invest in our asset portfolio, in particular refurbishment of stations and vehicle replacement.
+Investment also continues in operational equipment, PPE and ICT, ensuring our personnel have the best equipment available.

 Pension liability